Traders guide to joining the BBP

 What do I do next?

-Return the completed application form to Perth & Kinross Council, BBP, Trading Standards, Environment services, Pullar House, 35 Kinnoull Street, Perth, PH1 5GD.
+Return the completed application form to Perth & Kinross Council, BBP, Trading Standards, Housing & Environment, Pullar House, 35 Kinnoull Street, Perth, PH1 5GD.

 If you have requested an ID card, you will receive instructions on obtaining your card with your membership certificate.

-Your membership certificate will be emailed to you when your application has been processed and you have been accepted onto the scheme.
+Your membership certificate will be emailed to you once you have been through the application process and have been accepted onto the scheme.

 If you have any questions, or require help to fill in the form, please do not hesitate to contact Trading Standards on 01738 476476.